hansanhha/java-atelier/gradle/step-by-step/3.tasks/README.md

-1. check `gradle tasks --all` that registered copyMessage task
+1. run `gradle tasks --all` to see copyOsFile task
 2. run `gradle copyOSFile`